 This post contains some affiliate links for your convenience.
 If you purchase a product through my link, I may receive a small commission at no extra cost to you.

-You know the scenario.
-You’re rushed to get dressed for work.
+See if you can relate to this scenario.
+You’re rushed getting dressed for work.
 The kids are screaming for your attention (or at each other).
 You need to look especially nice today and it never fails…..you can’t find that particular piece of jewelry that sets off your outfit.

 Or you can’t find the mate to your earrings.